G Force (roller coaster)

 G Force was a roller coaster at Drayton Manor Resort, Tamworth, England.
 It was the only X-Car coaster in the UK and was opened by the band G4 in 2005.
 The ride was also the third X-Car coaster to be built in the world, the first being the prototype Sky Wheel at Skyline Park in Germany and the second being X Coaster at Magic Springs.
-Another unique aspect of the X-Car coaster is the inverted lift, known as the humpty-bump lift.
-Unlike a conventional inclined lift, the lift on is similar to a standard vertical loop.
-At the top of the lift, riders are suspended upside down and the train is released to traverse two more inversions, including an immelman loop and a bent Cuban eight.
+G Force featured an inverted lift hill whereat the top of the lift, riders are suspended upside down and the train is released.
+The coaster featured two more inversions: an immelman loop and a bent Cuban eight.
 The ride was originally called Project X but changed to G Force before the coaster's opening.
 The coaster closed in October 2018 after extensive downtime during the 2018 season.
 The park stated the maintenance cost for the coaster was too expensive and therefore the decision was to close the ride.
 As of January 2020, the ride had been removed and was in storage at the rear of the park.
-It is now in storage somewhere in the Netherlands.
+It is now in storage in the Netherlands.

-Ride Experience
+Ride experience

-This ride lasted 45 seconds and used to go at a speed of 43.5 MPH (miles per hour).
-The design of the ride vehicles was unique.
+This ride lasted 45 seconds and reached a top speed of 43.5 mph.
 The train consisted of two cars, each seating three rows of two people.
-Instead of conventional shoulder restraints, the ride used special hip restraints.
-This allowed freedom of upper body movement, however, it can cause discomfort if not fitted properly to the lower body.

 The queue line featured projectors and screens as well as an original soundtrack.
-Work to repair visual effect Tesla coils and the g-force fan at the top of the stairs were meant to happen, but this was scrapped as they focused on getting the trains ready back from their refurbishment and unfortunately, the replacement visual effect never came after the ride's closure in 2018.

 Incidents

 An incident occurred on 10 October 2010 when the ride failed to gain enough height to join the lift hill after the station.
-Passengers were on the ride at the time, however, none were harmed.
+Passengers were on the ride at the time, however, none were injured.
 The ride was then closed for a safety inspection.
-Another one happened on 1 July 2017 where a train got stuck upside-down on the lift hill for a few hours.
-No one was injured but passengers were treated just in case of any head problems.

-Feedback

-Generally, opinions of G-Force were mixed.
-One of the main complaints was that the restraints were uncomfortable, sometimes making the rider experience pain.
+On 1 July 2017, a train stopped upside-down at the top of an inversion; no passengers were injured.